thescientist13/HP_Stuff/content/Harrypedia/people/Weasley/Ronald_Bilius/index.md

 [Harry][HJP1] not only put his own name in, but then lied about it.
 Lets be honest here.
 We know that [Harry][HJP1] did not put his name in, but [Harry][HJP1], like Ron, *did* dream of the "eternal glory" aspect of winning the tournament.
+If you consider means, motive and opportunity, Ron is correct that Harry has both motive and opportunity.

 Ron's jealousy and distrust is not appealing, and I would have trouble forgiving it.
 Still, we cannot help but applaud when [Harry][HJP1] *does* forgive Ron.
 [Harry][HJP1] has few friends, and when I was first reading the